Facebook Has Announced Its First API Contribution To Google Chrome Browser

 In computer programming, API (Application Programming Interface) is a set of procedures and functions supporting application creation.
 API then access data or features which are part of an app, operating system, or other services.

 This process takes a lot of time, causing the page to load slower, but checking for inputs at slower intervals degrades user experience as makes the browser respond slower.
 So Facebook engineers made the isInputPending API to get rid of this trade-off.

 According to Facebook software engineers Andrew Comminos and Nate Schloss in a Monday blog post:

 By contributing its own API to help improve the Chrome browser, Facebook has marked the new method to develop web standards at the firm.
 As in the post, now, the “isInputPending” API is part of Facebook’s larger effort in building scheduling primitives into the network.

 The social giant would put its new API into trials on Chrome to test among developers who want to get rid of queuing delays as well as strengthen loading and interaction performance.
-“We hope to continue driving new APIs and to ramp up our contributions to open source web browsers,” said Comminos and Schloss.
+Comminos and Schloss said that they hope to keep driving new APIs as well as to further contribute to open source web browsers.